 CK: Wow.
 What a list.
 It’s crazy to see how many products can actually contain gluten.
 How might someone know if they are sensitive to gluten?

-RB: Those who have gluten sensitivities, wheat (gluten) allergies or Celiac Disease, could suffer a variety of reactions upon consuming gluten ranging from mild to severe gastrointestinal discomfort, to dermatitis (skin rashes), and anaphylactic shock.
+RB: According to Dr. Choy those who have gluten sensitivities, wheat (gluten) allergies, or Celiac Disease, could suffer a variety of reactions upon consuming gluten ranging from mild to severe gastrointestinal discomfort, to dermatitis (skin rashes), and anaphylactic shock.

 Range of Symptoms: